li-mikhail/li-mikhail/README.md

 ### 👨‍💻 About:

-Software developer passionate about writing clean, efficient, and maintainable code.
-Skilled in JavaScript constantly expanding knowledge of new technologies and best practices.
-Collaborative problem solver, team player and quick learner.
+Frontend developer skilled in JavaScript and Angular, focused on building efficient, maintainable code.
+Hands-on with new technology and problem-solving, with a strong background in UX/UI design to enhance user-centric development.

-Check out my pet project 👉 https://li-mikhail.github.io/953983-kekstagram-30/
+Check out my project 👉 https://li-mikhail.github.io/953983-kekstagram-30/

 ---